What is Common Data Service?

 - Business logic with code supports advanced developer scenarios to extend the application directly through code.
 For more information, see Apply business logic with code.

-In addition to the features available through the PowerApps portal, CDS for Apps also includes features for developers to programmatically access metadata and data to create entities and business logic, as well as interact with data.
-For more information, see Common Data Service for Apps Developer Overview
+In addition to the features available through the PowerApps portal, Common Data Service also includes features for developers to programmatically access metadata and data to create entities and business logic, as well as interact with data.
+For more information, see Common Data Service Developer Overview

 - Create an app using a Common Data Service database.